verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 progress or errors.

 Stderr is not parsed as JSONL.
-It is treated as command log output and forwarded to rust-analyzer's own logs.
+It is treated as command log output and forwarded to verus-analyzer's own logs.

 ## verus-analyzer.workspace.symbol.search.excludeImports {#workspace.symbol.search.excludeImports}